Spanish language: Europe

 Spanish is the official language of Spain.
 Upon the emergence of the Castilian Crown as the dominant power in the Iberian Peninsula by the end of the Middle Ages, the Romance vernacular associated with this polity became increasingly used in instances of prestige and influence, and the distinction between "Castilian" and "Spanish" started to become blurred.
 Hard policies imposing the language's hegemony in an intensely centralising Spanish state were established from the 18th century onward.

 Other European territories in which it is also widely spoken include Gibraltar and Andorra.

 Spanish is also spoken by immigrant communities in other European countries, such as the United Kingdom, France, Italy, and Germany.
+Spanish is the most widely studied Romance language in Europe.
+According to Eurostat data, about 27% of secondary school students in the European Union study Spanish, making it the second most taught foreign language after English and the most studied Romance language on the continent.
 Spanish is an official language of the European Union.

 Americas

 Hispanic America

 Today, the majority of the Spanish speakers live in Hispanic America.
 Nationally, Spanish is the official language—either de facto or de jure—of Argentina, Bolivia (co-official with 36 indigenous languages), Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico (co-official with 63 indigenous languages), Nicaragua, Panama, Paraguay (co-official with Guaraní), Peru (co-official with Quechua, Aymara, and "the other indigenous languages"), Puerto Rico (co-official with English), Uruguay, and Venezuela.